MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-softwarekey-to-hsmkey.md

 1. Azure Key Vault administrator: For each exported SLC key that you want to store in Azure Key Vault, use the following steps in the [Implementing bring your own key (BYOK) for Azure Key Vault](/azure/key-vault/key-vault-hsm-protected-keys#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation:

-    -   **Generate and transfer your key to Azure Key Vault HSM**: [Step 1: Prepare your Internet-connected workstation](/azure/key-vault/key-vault-hsm-protected-keys#step-1-prepare-your-internet-connected-workstation)
+    -   **Generate and transfer your key to Azure Key Vault HSM**: [Step 1: Prepare your internet-connected workstation](/azure/key-vault/key-vault-hsm-protected-keys#step-1-prepare-your-internet-connected-workstation)

-    -   **Generate and transfer your tenant key – over the Internet**: [Step 2: Prepare your disconnected workstation](/azure/key-vault/key-vault-hsm-protected-keys#step-2-prepare-your-disconnected-workstation)
+    -   **Generate and transfer your tenant key – over the internet**: [Step 2: Prepare your disconnected workstation](/azure/key-vault/key-vault-hsm-protected-keys#step-2-prepare-your-disconnected-workstation)

     Do not follow the steps to generate your tenant key, because you already have the equivalent in the exported configuration data (.xml) file.
 Instead, you will run a tool to extract this key from the file and import it to your on-premises HSM.
 The tool creates two files when you run it: